Mallku2/redex-into-coq/README.md

 [1] Casey Klein, Jay McCarthy, Steven Jaconette and Robert Bruce Findler (2011).
 "A semantics for context-sensitive reduction semantics".
 In: APLAS’11.

 [2] Mallku Soldevila, Rodrigo Ribeiro and Beta Ziliani.
-"Redex $\rightarrow$ Coq: towards a theory of decidability of Redex's reduction semantics".
+"Redex2Coq: towards a theory of decidability of Redex's reduction semantics".
 In pre-print.
+Sent for revision to the [Fifteenth Conference on Interactive Theorem Proving, ITP'24](https://www.viam.science.tsu.ge/itp2024/).